Kansas Entrepreneurship Challenge

 Spirit of the Competition

 The spirit of the KEC is that current middle school, high school and community or technical college students originate, found, and lead the startup idea.
 Teams not aligned with this vision or not working towards this end may be disqualified (e.g. an existing company run by non-students cannot recruit students only to become eligible for the competition).
 The KEC staff reserves the right to review companies on a case-by-case basis and make eligibility decisions.
 Teams that are unsure of their eligibility should contact the KEC staff.
 The licensing of technologies or commercialization of research that is not the original work of the student team is prohibited.
 Competitors who promote illegal, illicit, unethical, immoral, or other types of activities, which may be considered unworthy of association with the KEC, may be disqualified.

 High School Division

-- Open Review Entry: Up to 15 teams may also be selected for the KEC through the Executive Summary Open Review.
-Teams can apply for the Executive Summary Open Review by submitting a three-page executive summary & video pitch of their concept through the Open Review/Wildcard Event Portal.
-March 19th is the application deadline.
+- Wildcard: Up to 15 teams will also be selected for the KEC through the Executive Summary Review.
+Teams can apply for the Executive Summary Review by submitting a three-page executive summary & video pitch of their concept through the Wildcard Event Portal.
+March 15th is the application deadline.